Yoselita/ATLAS/scripts/ATLAS-data/bash-interpolation-scripts/AtlasCDOremappeR_CORDEX/README.md

      <details><summary>Script looks for land-sea mask of the corresponding CORDEX model.
 If found, then land-sea correction will be applied.
 If not, then basic conservation remapping will be done.
      <details><summary>Renaming files and moving them to the final output

-**NOTE**: source.grid files for all the interpolated CORDEX grids interpoalted for ATLAS are available in the CORDEX_SOURCEGRIDS folder.
+**NOTE**: source.grid files for all the interpolated CORDEX grids interpolated for ATLAS are available at [doi](10.5281/zenodo.5017703).